Patterns for Pirates

 What an amazing line up!
 We look forward to seeing your own “”hacked” Vintage Jumper creations on Facebook and Insta.

-Filed Under: General Sewing, Pattern Hacks, Pattern Release, Using P4P Patterns- Tips and How Tos Leave a Comment
+Filed Under: Frequently Asked Questions, Pattern Hacks, Pattern Release Leave a Comment

 a cool way to add reinforced knees to the Captain Comfort Jeans